German Bank Account

-Oh yes, and a major advantage is that the whole process is also in English!
-That is huge, as we know the struggle with other banks and their completely German sign up process.
+Oh yes, and a major advantage is that the whole process is also in English (alternatively also in Spanish, French and Italian)!
+That is a huge thing, as we know the struggle with other banks and their completely German sign up process.

 Furthermore opening a N26 bank account is completely free of charge and inlcudes a free Maestro card & a free Mastercard credit card.

 And to top it off you can with you can get out cash for free at

 - Any ATM in Germany up to 5 times/ month (as almost anybody qualifies for the Fair Use Policy)